 Certain vendor security issues can indicate that there might be a problem with your vendor.
 They might include, for example, outdated technologies, untrusted certificates, mail server misconfigurations, lack of security controls and botnet traffic emanating from compromised machines.
 All of these are signs that something might be amiss with your vendor and that you should investigate the matter more thoroughly.

-Want to learn more about how Panorays helps you assess and monitor your vendors?
-Schedule a demo today.
+Want to learn more about how Panorays can help your organization manage third-party risks?
+Get a demo today.

 A third-party data breach is a data breach with specific criteria.
 First, the data must be stolen or compromised by a third party.
 Second, the third party must have its IT infrastructure on its own separate environment from the organization suffering the data leak.
 Third, the data or information must be sensitive or confidential.